 “It is gratifying to watch the progress of young, timid freshmen developing into strong and confident seniors,” Bethany says.

 In recent years, Bethany has focused her study on Balinese music and culture, continuing her research through ongoing visits to the island of Bali, Indonesia.
-So far, she has traveled there seven times.
+So far, she has traveled there eight times.

 Bethany earned a bachelor of music degree from the University of the Arts, a master of music degree from West Chester University, and a doctor of education from Nova Southeastern University in Fort Lauderdale, Fla.
 Bethany applies her educational interest to ventures outside of the classroom as well.
 She is a founding board member of the Springfield Area Educational Foundation.

-Bethany lives in Springfield, Delaware County, Pa., and has two sons, a daughter, five grandchildren, and five “grand-dogs.”
+Bethany lives in Springfield, Delaware County, Pa., and has two sons, a daughter, five grandchildren, and three “grand-dogs.”